aliyyahna/aliyyahna/README.md

 <h2>👋 Hello there!
 I’m Aliyyah </h2>

-- 👀 I am currently pursuing an internship at Datahen as a Data Quality Analyst
+- 👀 I am currently a full time employee at a consulting company focusing on software and applications.
-- 👩‍💻 My interests are data analytics/science, machine learning, front-end, and UI design
+- 👩‍💻 My interests are data analytics/science, machine learning, front-end, and UI design.
 - 🌱 Programming languages i've used (and still learning) are Javascript, Python, SQL, and I'm trying R!
-- 💜 Outside of tech, I really enjoy listening to music, especially BTS (I'm a die hard Army!).
-BTS is what keeps me motivated, and I aspire to be a hard worker just like them.
+- 💜 Outside of tech, I really enjoy listening to music, especially BTS (I'm a die hard Army!) and Seventeen.
+BTS & SVT is what keeps me motivated, and I aspire to be a hard worker just like them.

 <h3> Tech stack / tools I've used </h3>